Anne-Lii/Anne-Lii/README.md

 ## School Projects

-**Visingsö Beekeepers Association - Ongoing final degree project for the Higher Education Diploma in Web Development.**
+**Visingsö Beekeepers Association - final degree project for the Higher Education Diploma in Web Development.**

 A fullstack application designed for the beekeeping association of Visingsö island, including:
 - A REST API built with ASP.NET Core and Entity Framework Core, connected to a SQL Server database.
 - Role-based authentication and JWT-protected endpoints.
 - A frontend built with React and TypeScript, featuring a responsive design and secure data management.

-**Project under active development, scheduled for completion in June 2025.**

 🛠️ [Backend Repository](https://github.com/Anne-Lii/visingsobiodlarna_api.git)